ml4ai/automates/documentation/deliverable_reports/m11_milestone_report/model_analysis.md

 ![Gillespie SIR GrFN CAG Model/Solver Separation](figs/SIR-gillespie-CAG_alt.png)

 ### Translating GrFN to WiringDiagrams for SemanticModels.jl
+The GTRI team, which produces `SemanticModels.jl` utilizes a graph-based structure called a WiringDiagram that they use to represent knowledge graphs of scientific models for the purposes of model augmentation.
+In an effort to provide them access to models that are extracted from source code and grounded using information from texts and equations we have created a translator, called `GrFN2WD`, capable of producing a WiringDiagram for a scientific model extracted from source code from a GrFN.
+While the graph-based structure of a GrFN is very similar to that of a WiringDiagram, there are a few key differences.
+One big difference is that a WiringDiagram is created through explicit rules that govern the concatenation and composition of the functions in a WiringDiagram based on the functions domain and codomain.
+In this section we will discuss the manipulations that are conducted on a GrFN in order to produce a WiringDiagram using a simple version of the SIR model as an example.

+We begin the discussion by showing the block of Fortran code below that defines the simple SIR model in a similar way that we would expect of models that already exist in source code.
+Some important notes about this source code is that our model inputs consist of `S, I, R, beta, gamma, dt`, the outputs of the model are `S, I, R`, and the wiring of the model mainly deals with the calculations of two intermediate variables `infected, recovered` as well as the update of the output variables using the intermediate variables.

 ```Fortran
 subroutine sir(S, I, R, beta, gamma, dt)
   implicit none